RichardLitt/writing/On The Day We Won.md

 On the day we won
 I whooped in the cafe, thrust
 both my fists into the air
-Smiled at my twitter feed
+Smiled at my rainbow twitter feed
 and accidentally called my sister
 a bigot.